AssetFetch/spec/spec.md

 See [Security considerations](#10-security-considerations) for more details about credential handling.

 ### 3.1.3.
 Connection Status (optional)
-If the provider uses authentication, then it MUST offer a connection status endpoint whose URI is communicated during initialization and which the client SHOULD contact at least once after initialization to verify the correctness of the headers entered by the user.
+If the provider uses authentication, then it MUST offer a connection status endpoint whose URI is communicated during initialization and which the client SHOULD contact at least once after initialization to verify the correctness of the authentication values entered by the user.

 The connection status endpoint has two primary uses:

 - The provider SHOULD respond with user-specific metadata, such as a username or other account details which the client MAY display to the user to verify to them that they are properly connected to the provider.
 - If the provider wants to charge users for downloading assets using a prepaid balance system, then it SHOULD use this endpoint to communicate the user's remaining account balance.

-After the initial call the client SHOULD call the connection status endpoint again after specific events to receive updated user data or account balance information.
+After the initial call the client SHOULD periodically call the connection status endpoint again to receive updated user data or account balance information.
-Recommended times for calling the connection status endpoint will be mentioned later TODO.

 ### 3.1.4.
 Browsing assets
-After successful initialization (and possibly authentication) the user MAY (or depending on the requirements by the provider MUST) enter values for the asset search parameters which were defined by the provider during the initialization step.
+After successful initialization (and possibly authentication) the user enters search parameters which form an asset query.
-Examples include keywords or a category selection.
+These parameters were defined by the provider during the initialization step and come in different formats, such as simple text strings or selections from a set of options.
 The client then loads a list of available assets from the provider.
-This list SHOULD includes general metadata about every asset, such as a name, a thumbnail image, license and other information.
+This list includes general metadata about every asset, such as a name, a thumbnail image, license and other information.
 It also MUST include information on how to query the provider for implementations of that asset.
 The user chooses one of the assets they wish to receive.